arup-group/osmox/README.md

 INFO:osmox.main:Done.
 ```

-Once completed, you will find OSMOX has outputted file(s) in `.geojson` format in the specified `<OUTPUT_PATH>`.
+Once completed, you will find OSMOX has outputted file(s) in `geojson` format in the specified `<OUTPUT_PATH>`.
 If you have specified a CRS, you will find two output files, named as follows:
-1) `<specified CRS code>.geojson`
+1)  `<specified CRS name>.geojson`
 2)  `epsg_4326.geojson`

-We generally refer to the outputs collectively as `facilities` and the properties as `features`.
+We generally refer to the outputs collectively as `facilities` and their properties as `features`.
 Note that each facility has a unique id, a number of features (depending on the configuration) and a point geometry.
 In the case of areas or polygons, such as buildings, the point represents the centroid.

 ```{geojson}
 {